How to Host a Pub Crawl

 4. Make a Bar Crawl Map and Schedule

 Providing a map with all the participating bars ensures that participants will stay on track and have no problems finding their way.
 Be sure to mark bus stops and schedules on the map, as well as the phone numbers of local cab services.
 Customers want to enjoy a carefree night of celebration, and part of that is knowing they have a safe ride home.
-At the starting line, give crawlers green wristbands (after checking their IDs), so that bartenders immediately know who is participating in the event.
+At the starting line, give crawlers green wristbands (after checking their IDs) so that bartenders immediately know who is participating in the event.

 5. Organize Bar Crawl Games

 At the starting point of your Irish bar crawl, enter all guests in a raffle for a giveaway.
 Gift cards to the participating bars make a good prize and encourage guests to return for another visit.
-Coordinate with your partners and make sure there’s something exciting at every stop in the crawl.
+Coordinate with your partners and make sure there is something exciting at every stop in the crawl.
 Try hosting St. Patrick’s Day games with prizes like green beads or free beer.
 Build excitement by offering St. Paddy's themed face painting to keep customers from getting bored at your stop.
 They’ll enjoy their time in your establishment and wonder what to expect at the next bar on the route.